X-COM: Terror from the Deep: Development and release

-MicroProse wanted the developer Mythos Games to make a sequel to UFO Defense in six months.
+MicroProse wanted the developer Mythos Games to make a sequel to UFO: Enemy Unknown in six months.
 Julian Gollop felt that the only way to do so was to change the graphics and make minor changes to the gameplay.
 Eventually, MicroProse licensed Mythos' code and their internal UK studio created Terror from the Deep within a year, while Mythos Games began developing the next sequel, Apocalypse.

 MicroProse artist Terry Greer recalled: "A decision was made to use the original engine, reskin the graphics and create a whole new story.
 By keeping changes to the absolute minimum a sequel could be created in just a few months.
 Also, by not inventing any new game features or game technology it would make the scheduling one largely led purely by asset creation – which makes it whole lot easier when it comes to estimating task durations and scheduling."
 Simultaneously with making the console port of Terror, MicroProse UK also began work on their X-COM: Alliance project.

 X-COM: Terror from the Deep was originally released on 1 June 1995 for the PC DOS.
 It was ported to the PlayStation in 1996.
-In 1998, a Windows 95 port was released with UFO Defense as part of the X-COM Collector's Edition.
+In 1998, a Windows 95 port was released with Enemy Unknown as part of the X-COM Collector's Edition.
 On 4 May 2007, the game was distributed on Steam by 2K Games, who has inherited the franchise (first only for the Windows XP, but a later update which enabled Windows Vista support).

 The game has been re-released as part of the compilations X-COM Collector's Edition by MicroProse in 1998, X-COM Collection by Hasbro Interactive in 1999, X-COM: Complete Pack by 2K Games in 2008 and 2K Huge Games Pack in 2009.
 The fan-created OpenXCom project, originally an improved, modernized remake of the first game, also added TFTD support which fixed a number of bugs and programming oversights in the original game, including better enemy AI.